-This post covers an important and essential piece of a developmental approach intervention: it’s only as good as its implementation.
+This post covers an important and essential piece of a developmental approach: it’s only as good as its implementation.
 This can be said for many things in life: diets, educational interventions, training goals, travel plans, etc., but in a developmental approach implementation really is everything.

 The Basic Elements

 The last few posts have talked about some general concepts that define the developmental approach:

 - It takes into account each child’s unique Individual differences